gh640/php_src_hash/README.md

 # PHP source hash

-A simple script to calculate and print hash values for PHP source files.
+A simple PHP script to calculate and print hash values for PHP source files.
+This can help to check if two source files are semantically equivalent.

 ## Usage